Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 Many spouses believe their children can see the divorce coming and will feel relieved to see their parents stop fighting.

-It is entirely possible your spouse may start dating at some point after the divorce and bring a new person around your children.
+Your spouse may start dating at some point after the divorce and bring a new person around your children.
 Just be mentally prepared for that.

 Lastly, keep in mind that because you share children together, your spouse will be a part of your life FOREVER.
 There is no clean break here.